fusioncharts/jslink/README.md

 ## List of Commandline Options

-By default, any command-line parameter sent to jslink that is not prefixed using double-hyphen (i.e. `--`,) jslink treats that as a parameter specifyin which directory to read the source files from.
+By default, any command-line parameter sent to jslink that is not prefixed using double-hyphen (i.e. `--`,) jslink treats that as a parameter specifying which directory to read the source files from.
 Other than this, there are a number of commandline parameters that can be used to configure jslink.

 |Parameter          |Summary